 SD: Could you see yourself as either a creative storyteller or a producer getting involved in some of these types of projects yourself, whether on the written side or the film and television side?

 IA: A hundred percent.
 After this, after this game’s over, I’m gonna have my own production company and I’m gonna produce some great ideas I have in my head.
-And people that I find along the way who have great ideas, I’m gonna give them a, a platform and an opportunity to work with me.
+And people that I find along the way who have great ideas, I’m gonna give them a platform and an opportunity to work with me.

 It’ll come to fruition in some time, but right now, there’s only one thing I’m focused on and that’s kicking ass and making money.